digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 > **Activate/Show interest in topics**
 >
 > Get up, as, on the whiteboard what your **topics** are.
-> Ask follow-up questions on the the topics.
+> Ask follow-up questions on the topics.
 >
 > - What is your topic and research question for this seminar?
 > - What are your expectations for the seminar?